-New Kids on the Block is churning out hit after hit, Home Alone is the number one movie in America, and the internet still exists as a hard-to-explain phenomenon (yes, a strange year indeed).
+New Kids on the Block is churning out hit after hit, Home Alone is the No. 1 movie in America, and the Internet still exists as a hard-to-explain phenomenon (yes, a strange year indeed).

 And yet, beyond the pop culture references and fun facts, 1990 also marks a watershed moment for the modern civil rights movement.
 It is the year that President George H. W. Bush signed into law the Americans with Disabilities Act, or “ADA.”
 The ADA, in its current form, exists to prevent discrimination based on disability within both the public and private sectors.
 These sectors include (among other areas) transportation, employment, and – most importantly – education.

 Reflecting the necessity of providing a “full and equal” education to persons with disabilities, enforcement of the 1990 Act has traditionally focused on physical, on-campus spaces – i.e., access ramps, lavatory facilities, classroom accommodations, etc. However, with the rise of the internet and the rapid evolution of modern technology, America’s institutions of higher education now face a new and formidable ADA compliance challenge – the university website.

 Under the wording of Title II and Title III of the Act, most universities (both public and private) are required to provide students with equal access to information and communication technologies.
 In 2018, this means not only providing all students with an open and easily accessible website, but one with effective information communication as well (i.e., accurate transcriptions and precise closed captioning)

 Transcription is a hot topic, but not a new one; we discuss this more in our previous blog post.
 As we will soon see below, the consequences for failing to comply with the ADA can be both severe and long-lasting.